 I. Definition of produce

-This standard applies to lemons of varieties (cultivars) grown from Citrus limon (L.) Burm. f. [and hybrids thereof?] to be supplied fresh to the consumer, lemons for industrial processing being excluded.
+This standard applies to lemons of varieties (cultivars) grown from Citrus limon (L.) Burm. f. [and interspecific hybrids thereof [showing lemon characteristics]?] to be supplied fresh to the consumer, lemons for industrial processing being excluded.

 II.
 Provisions concerning quality